 For security reasons, the deployed virtual machines have remote desktop access disabled.
 Check how to enable remote desktop access for a virtual machine.

-Azure SQL Servers and Databases
+Azure SQL Database servers and databases

 OutSystems on Microsoft Azure solution template uses Azure SQL Database service.
 Each environment contains one SQL server and three SQL databases - the Platform/Applications database, the Logging database, and the Sessions database.